chnsz/hcbp-demo/docs/en-us/best-practices/ecs/instance_with_interface.md

-# Deploy Instance with Volume
+# Deploy Instance with Network Interface

 ## Application Scenario

 Elastic Cloud Server (ECS) is a fundamental computing component composed of CPU, memory, operating system, and cloud disks.
 After an Elastic Cloud Server is successfully created, you can use it in the cloud just like using your own local PC or physical server.
 Huawei Cloud provides various types of Elastic Cloud Servers to meet different usage scenarios.
-Elastic Volume Service (EVS) is a highly reliable and high-performance block storage service that can provide persistent data storage for ECS instances.
-By attaching cloud volumes to ECS instances, you can provide additional storage space for instances to meet data storage, backup, expansion, and other needs.
+A network interface is a connection point between an ECS instance and a network.
+An ECS instance can attach multiple network interfaces to achieve multi-NIC functionality.
+By attaching additional network interfaces to ECS instances, you can achieve network isolation, load balancing, high availability, and other requirements.
 Before creating, you need to confirm the specification type, image type, disk type, and other parameters of the Elastic Cloud Server according to the actual application scenario, and select appropriate network parameters and security group rules.
-This best practice will introduce how to use Terraform to automatically deploy an ECS instance with attached cloud volume, including VPC, subnet, security group, ECS instance, and cloud volume creation.
+This best practice will introduce how to use Terraform to automatically deploy an ECS instance with attached network interface, including VPC, multiple subnets, security group, ECS instance, and network interface attachment creation.

 ## Related Resources/Data Sources